As snow in summer, and as rain in harvest, so honour is not seemly for a fool.

 Rulers violate this proverb by honoring fools and servants, and such a nation is in danger (Eccl 10:5-7).
 Labor unions, rappers in the White House, child rights, presidential roasts, and freedom of speech are examples of conduct or legislation used to honor fools or folly.

 Jesus would not honor fools, and He died for it, because the Pharisees and other religious fools could not stand His life, answers, and condemnation (Mark 3:1-6; Matt 23:1-39).
-Common people easily saw His superiority to their blowhard speeches (Matt 7:28-29).
+Common people easily saw His superiority to foolish speeches by scribes (Matt 7:28-29).

 How much honor would He give foolish religious leaders, even when His apostles asked for a little?
 He said, “Every plant, which my heavenly Father hath not planted, shall be rooted up.
 Let them alone: they be blind leaders of the blind.
 And if the blind lead the blind, both shall fall into the ditch” (Matt 15:13-14).
 The best Son of David was wise!